substack/attractor/readme.markdown

 ## 2-way binding example

+Everybody has 2-way binding examples, so here it is.
+Skip to the next example if you want to see something new.

 Write some html and annotate the elements you want to bind with a special `"binder"` attribute: